Accepting PhD Students

 Particulars

-I am a Lecturer in Health Psychology in the Centre for Improving Health-Related Quality of Life (CIHRQoL), in the School of Psychology at Queen’s University Belfast (QUB).
+I am a Reader in Health Psychology in the School of Psychology at Queen’s University Belfast (QUB).

 I graduated from QUB with a BSc Psychology (hons) in 2010, and then a PhD in health psychology in 2018 which examined psychological adjustment in oesophageal cancer survivors and carers.
-I worked as the Research Lead at Marie Curie Hospice Belfast from 2015-2018, which involved undertaking various grant funded research projects in palliative and end of life care.
-Examples include a HSC R&D funded feasibility RCT of a music therapy intervention in a hospice inpatient setting, and two Marie Curie UK funded research programmes to evaluate palliative care day hospice services and develop an educational intervention to improve symptom management.
-I then joined the School of Psychology at QUB as a Lecturer in September 2018.
+I worked as the Research Lead at Marie Curie Hospice Belfast from 2015-2018.
+I then joined the School of Psychology at QUB as a Lecturer in September 2018, and was promoted to Reader in August 2024.

 Research Statement

-My research interests are broadly in the assessment and management of psychological wellbeing and quality of life in chronic conditions, where I have published >30 articles in peer-reviewed journals.
+My research interests are broadly in the assessment and management of psychological wellbeing and quality of life in chronic conditions, where I have published >45 articles in peer-reviewed journals.
+I largely work in the area of psycho-oncology and palliative and end-of-life care, in addition to adolescent idiopathic scoliosis.

 In particular I am interested in-

-• Psychological adjustment and quality of life in cancer and palliative and end of life care populations, including intervention development (e.g. music therapy, mindfulness, ACT)
+• Supporting psychological adjustment and quality of life through intervention development (e.g. music therapy, mindfulness, ACT)

 • Validation and implementation of outcome measures, particularly quality of life measures and psychological distress screening tools, and development of core outcome sets

-• Public health approaches to palliative and end of life care (e.g. upstreaming advance care planning, death literacy, volunteer-led care)
+• New public health approaches and social models of care (e.g. death literacy, compassionate communities, loneliness)

-• I lead on a Music Therapy Charity funded project called MusiCARE, with my colleague Dr Tracey McConnell (QUB).
-This 18-month project (2021-2022) which aims to develop the evidence base for music therapy intervention with informal carers of people at end of life
+• I led on a Music Therapy Charity funded project called MusiCARER, with my colleague Dr Tracey McConnell (QUB).
+This 18-month project (2021-2022) aimed to develop the evidence base for music therapy as a pre- or post-bereavement support intervention

-• I lead on a British Scoliosis Research Foundation funded project called SPINE-COS-AYA, with my colleague Dr Paul Toner (QUB).
-This is a 15-month project (2021-2022) which aims to develop a person-centred core outcome set for adolescents and young adults with idiopathic adolescent scoliosis undergoing treatment
+• I led on a British Scoliosis Research Foundation funded project called SPINE-COS-AYA, with my colleague Dr Paul Toner (QUB).
+This was a 15-month project (2021-2022) which aimed to complete the first stage towards developing a person-centred core outcome set for adolescents and young adults with idiopathic adolescent scoliosis undergoing treatment

-• I am a co-investigator on a DfE GCRF funded project Developing sustainable interdisciplinary partnerships to address cancer prevention, survivorship and end of life care in Colombia
+• I was a co-investigator on a DfE GCRF funded project Developing sustainable interdisciplinary partnerships to address cancer prevention, survivorship and end of life care in Colombia

 • I am co-investigator on a NI Pancreatic Cancer charity funded project 'Co-Design of a Digital Serious Game to Promote Public Awareness about Pancreatic Cancer'